cstrlcs/nuxtesse/README.md

 ## Warning ⚠️

-This is still a working in progress project.
+This is still a work in progress project.
 There are a lot of features that I am still working on.

 ## Features